underscoreio/essential-scala/src/pages/fp/ho-functions.md

 ~~~
 </div>

 There are a few concepts in this example.
 The first is the idea of the passing functions as reusable computations.
-As we've seen in the section on collections, we can
+We've already seen in the section on collections the benefits this brings.

+More interesting is the similarity of this code to the code for `copy` above.
+Notice once again the pattern: two cases to match the two cases of `List`, and the computation follows the shape of the data.

-#### Folding Up the Map
+## Folding Up the Map

 Write a method to sum up the elements of `List[Int]`.
 Don't use any methods defined on `List` to do so.